Skip to main content

 HIRT has set up a special contact point for CERT/CC to directly receive the vulnerability related information since 2005.
 The vulnerability related information reported to HIRT is forwarded to the relevant product development departments.

 An initial report from the security researchers may not be directly made to HIRT.
 HIRT collaborates with the department that received the initial report, follows up the reported vulnerability, as well as disseminates the information to the relevant departments.
 "JVNVU#472363: IPv6 implementations insecurely update Forwarding Information Base" is an example of the case where the vulnerability was reported by a security researcher.
+Please refer the Acknowledgments of vulnerability handling and incident response for detail.

 Once the product development departments received the vulnerability related information, they investigate the vulnerability and prepare the security patch.